A level outcomes by centre type

 • Sixth form college

-We have used the centre type that was reported for the summer 2024 awards and applied this categorisation across all years in the visualisation.
-This will introduce a small proportion of classification errors for past years where centres have changed categories prior to 2024.
+We have used the centre type reported for the summer 2026 awards and applied this categorisation across all years in the visualisation.
+This may introduce a small proportion of classification errors for earlier years where schools or colleges changed categories before 2026.

-We have included A level subject groups where:
+We have included A level subjects from the list where:

 • there were centres with results issued in all years covered by the visualisation